opencog/learn/README-Calibration.md

 results was impossible.
 We could "eyeball" the accuracy and it "looked OK".
 But "eyeballing it" is not very scientific.

+Note also: The instructions below refer to storing the data in PostgreSQL.
+However, the RocksDB is much faster, and will be used for the next-gen work.
+They both use the same API, so conversion will not be hard.

 Processing Overview
 -------------------
-See the [README-Natural](README-Natural.md) file for a description of the "open-loop" (uncalibrated) processing system.
+See the [README-Natural](README-Natural.md) file for a description of the "old" (uncalibrated) processing.
 It describes the processing steps in detail.
-Getting good results requires tuning a variety of parameters, and so calibration needs to be run first.

-See the [README-Calibration](README-Calibration.md) file for the "new" (next-gen) process of generating artificial languages with bounded statistical properties, learning them, and then measuring the accuracy of the learned language vs. the generated artificial language.
+See the [README-Calibration](README-Calibration.md) file for the "new" (next-gen) process of generating artficifical languages with bounded statistical properties, learning them, and then measuring the accuracy of the learned language vs. the generated artificial language.